 No, there are no separate application requirements for international (non-Canadian) applicants.

 WHAT IS THE PROGRAM COST FOR INTERNATIONAL STUDENTS?

 In order to encourage applicants from outside Canada and the U.S., international students pay the same amount as Canadians, except the higher cost of medical coverage.

 GIVEN THAT THE COURSES ARE DELIVERED ONLINE, DO INTERNATIONAL STUDENTS NEED A STUDENT VISA?

 International students should investigate the process for obtaining a student visa.

-Check out the Heritage Resource Management (HRM) and Applied Archaeology: Guide to research materials pages prepared by John Welch, Erin Hogg, Jenna Walsh, and colleagues on the SFU Library website.
+Check out the Heritage Resource Management (HRM) and Applied Archaeology: Guide to research materials prepared by John Welch, Erin Hogg, Jenna Walsh, and other colleagues.

 Download the Student Guide to the HRM Program.